Table of Contents

 Safety Protocols Across All Landscapes

-• Leave a Trip Plan: Tell someone your intended route, expected return time, and alternative plans.
+- Leave a Trip Plan: Always inform someone trustworthy of your intended route, estimated return time, and contingency plans in case of delay or emergency.